Management of Plant-Parasitic Nematodes in Florida Field Corn Production

 Foliar Symptoms

 Symptoms of nematode infection in corn can be indistinct and difficult to detect, so routine sampling for nematodes, such as on a biannual basis, is especially important.
-Foliar symptoms of nematode infection may be similar to symptoms of nutrient deficiency or diseases and include stunted, chlorotic (yellowed) plants (Figures 5 and 6).
+Foliar symptoms of nematode infection may be similar to symptoms of nutrient deficiency or diseases and include stunted, chlorotic (yellowed) plants (Figure 5).
 In severe cases, nematode infestation—especially by sting or needle nematode—may kill young seedlings, reducing crop stand.
-These symptoms often occur in oval or irregular patches in the field, corresponding to areas of greater plant-parasitic nematode densities (Figure 7).
+These symptoms often occur in oval or irregular patches in the field, corresponding to areas of greater plant-parasitic nematode densities (Figure 6).
 These patches may surround the initial entry point for the nematodes or correspond to uneven environmental conditions, such as soil type.
 In fields infested with sting or needle nematodes, the spatial gradient from healthy to diseased plants may be clear and abrupt with apparently healthy plants next to severely stunted ones.

 Figure 5.
 Severe stunting of corn shoots at 33 days after planting due to a mixture of sting, stubby-root, and other nematodes in research plots in Hastings, FL.
 The plants on the right are treated with nematicide whereas the plants on the left are untreated.